jonesrussell/blog-jekyll/_posts/2024-07-24-a-nod-to-golang-testing-cobra-cli-applications-with-dependency-injection.md

 description: "Learn how to effectively test Cobra CLI applications using dependency injection in Go, with practical examples and best practices."
 ---

-# Testing Cobra CLI Apps in Go: A DI Approach

 Ahnii,

 Ever struggled with testing your Cobra CLI applications?
 I recently refactored one of my projects to use dependency injection, and it made testing so much easier.
 Let me show you how!